 Before I knew it, we were past the halfway mark, over the Pulaski Bridge and making our way up the on ramp onto the Queensboro Bridge, where I found that every word uttered about this part of the marathon is absolutely true.

 At first, all I could hear was the “clop, clop, clop” of hundreds of sneakers on asphalt, punctuated only by the sounds of runners breathing.
 No one said a word, not even those walking to take a breather before the final push.
-Then, somewhere above Roosevelt Island, I began hearing people cheering.
+We got to the midway point above Roosevelt Island, and faintly at first, I heard the noise of people cheering.
 With each footstrike, the cheers got louder and louder until they became a deafening roar.

 And then, there I was, making the turn off the ramp in front of hundreds of spectators lined up, five or six deep, on 59th Street.
 As a musician, I’ve had a few amazing moments in front of large crowds, but never have I experienced the kind of euphoria I felt at that moment.